ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/processwatch/running-processwatch.md

 layout: learningpathall
 ---

+## Root or not root
+Process Watch can be ran by a non-root user, however to do so requires root to modify your system to be non-standard and less secure.
+It is recommended that Process Watch is instead ran by root.

+To enable non-root users to run Process Watch.
+You'll need to run the following as root
+* setcap CAP_PERFMON,CAP_BPF=+ep ./processwatch
+* sysctl -w kernel.perf_event_paranoid=-1
+* sysctl kernel.unprivileged_bpf_disabled=0 (this is only needed on later Ubuntu versions from 21.10 onwards)

 ## Running Process Watch
 The Process Watch tool accepts a number of CLI arguments; These can be seen by running
 ```output